Seller SKU On Amazon: What You Really Must Know

 What is an Amazon ASIN?

-Amazon creates and attaches an ASIN number to every physical item in its catalog.
-That isn’t the seller sku, though.
+Amazon creates and attaches an ASIN number to every physical item in its catalogue.
+That isn’t the seller’s SKU, though.

 An Amazon Stock Identifier Number (ASIN) is a 10-digit number assigned to every Amazon product.
 It’s a unique identifying number that allows them to track all the items they sell on Amazon.
 Think about how many things there are.